rgravina/rgravina/README.md

 ## Welcome

-I'm a Senior Software Engineer currently working at [VMware Pivotal Labs](https://tanzu.vmware.com/labs) in Tokyo, Japan!
-Most of the work I do is for clients and closed source, however I do contribute to open source projects when I can, and work on a significant side project which you can read about below.
+I'm a Senior Software Engineer currently working at [VMware Pivotal Labs](https://tanzu.vmware.com/labs).
+Most of the work I do is for clients and is closed source, however I do contribute to open source projects when I can, and work on a significant side project which you can read about below.

 ### Recent Work